G-20 leaders to adopt "Hangzhou consensus" to spur global growth

 HANGZHOU, China, Sept.
 3, Kyodo

-Leaders of the Group of 20 major economies are set to adopt a "Hangzhou consensus," pledging to bolster global economic growth by employing all available policy tools, when they gather for a two-day summit from Sunday, according to a draft communique obtained Saturday by Kyodo News.
+Leaders of the Group of 20 major economies are set to adopt a "Hangzhou consensus," pledging to bolster global economic growth by employing all available policy tools, when they gather for a two-day summit from Sunday, according to a copy of a draft document obtained Saturday by Kyodo News.

-In the draft accord for the summit in the eastern China city, the G-20 leaders will warn that "downside risks remain" and that Britain's vote in June to leave the European Union has increased global economy uncertainty, it said.
+In the draft, for the summit in the eastern China city, the G-20 leaders will warn that "downside risks remain."

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.